ddecarle/eeb462-2024/LAB1_characterMatrices.md

 The output should look something like this:

 ```
->sequence_one
-ATCGGTACGATCGATCGATCGTAGATTCAGAGATGATCGCAACTAGCTAGCTAC
->sequence_two
-ATCGGTACGATCGAATGATCGTAGATTCAGAGATGATCGCAATTTGCTAGCTCC
->sequence_three
-ATCCCCTAGATCGATCGATCGTAGATTCAGAGGATCGAGCAACTAGCTAGCTAC
+>sequence
+ACTAAAGCTAGCCCCACCATACCACAATTTACTCCCCCCACCTTAATAGA
+CTAAAACATTTAGACCCATAAAAGTATAGGAGATAGAAATTTTACTGAGG
+AGCTATAGCGCACAGTACCGTAAGGGAAAGATGAAAGATAAATTTATAGT
+GAAAAACAGCAAAGATTAGCCCTTCTACCTTTAGCATAATGAATTAACTA
+GAATAAGCTTGGCAAAATGAATTACAGTCAACTTTCCCGAAACCAGACGA
+GCTACTTAAAGTCAATCTCCCCAAGGATCAACTCATCTATGTAGCAAAAT
+AGTGAGAAGAACATTAAGTAGAGGTGAAAAGCCAACCGAGCCTGGTGATA
+GCTGGTTATCCAAAATAGAATCTAAGTTCAACCTAAAATTTACTATAAGA
+ACTTTAACTAATCCCTCCACGTAAGTTTTAGATATAATCAAAAGAGGTAC
 …
 ```

 This is the **FASTA file format**.
-It consists of a sequence name (always preceded by `>`), followed by the sequence itself on a second line.
+It consists of a sequence name (always preceded by `>`), followed by the sequence itself.
 This format can be used with DNA (nucleotide) or protein (amino acid) sequences.
 FASTA is a very simple file format, and is used as input by many of the programs we’ll be using this semester.

 ### Downloading sequences